sixhobbits/ritza/content/pitch4.md

 ### If you like high quality, edited content -- why don't you just write a book?

-[I did](https://flaskbyexample.com/).
-I found the process less than amazing.
+[I did](https://flaskbyexample.com/).  found the process less than amazing.
 Although I had proofreaders, an editor, designers, layout people, and everything a writer could ask for, the focus was still on time-to-market and profit rather than on quality.
 Also, the book isn't available for free, which makes me sad.
 I believe high quality content can provide long-lasting value to companies with products to market, and only limited once-off value to readers, so it doesn't make sense to charge readers for content (and they're more and more adverse to this idea as the quantity of free content increases anyway).

 ### Where do I ask more questions?